A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation

 Let us conclude this section by adding a final comment on the time discretization, which we do not address in this paper.
 At the continuous/semi-discrete level, we obtain estimates on the solution that allow us to prove the compactness of a family of rescaled solutions.
 Then, the asymptotic behavior is obtained as in \eqref{eq:convergencerates}.
 The analogous step for the fully time-explicit discrete scheme requires further development.

 The paper is organized as follows.
-In Section \ref{section2}, we deal with the well-posedness of equation \eqref{eq:model} and the asymptotical behavior of its solutions, showing that $K*u_{xx}$ behaves like $u_{xx}$ as $t\to\infty$.
+In Section \ref{section2}, we deal with the well-posedness of equation \eqref{eq:model} and the asymptotical behavior of its solutions.
 In Section \ref{section3}, we focus on the semi-discrete numerical scheme \eqref{eq:scheme}, showing its convergence and analyzing for a fixed $\dx$ the large-time behavior of the numerical solutions.
 To illustrate the main results of this work, we conclude with some numerical simulations in Section \ref{section4}.

 In this paper we have considered Engquist-Osher numerical flux for the discretization of the convective term.
 Let us remark that any other scheme satisfying the analysis done in \cite{Pozo:2015} would be valid too.
 For instance, Godunov numerical flux would be acceptable, whereas Lax-Friedrichs-type ones are not (as we highlight in Section \ref{section4}).